Kernel crash with reboot when writing to pool

 It is not critical, but instead of `pv` I usually use -v argument to `zfs send/receive` commands to report status.
 Or Ctrl-T IIRC also makes them to print status.
 Use of additional pipe may slightly increase CPU usage.

-#4 Updated by Uli Menzebach about 1 month ago
+#4 Updated by Uli Menzebach over 1 year ago

 many thanks for looking into this!!